 The coastal exposure is divided into two areas – Area 1 to the north and Area 2 to the south – due to accessibility and a large cove in between the two areas preventing exact correlation of the lower interval (Figure 9 & Figure 10).
 Bed pinch-out locations were mapped and measured on photos and the 3D outcrop model (Figure 10).
 Lobe elements were determined qualitatively through grouping beds with similar stratal architecture and composition (Figure 10).
 We used major stratal surfaces and qualitative stacking patterns to interpret lobe-element boundaries (Figure 10 & Figure 11).
 We measured paleocurrent indicators at measured section locations (Figure 11), including parting lineations (n = 60), ripples (n= 8), flame top directions (n = 2) and megaflutes (n = 1).
 The mean circular paleocurrent obtained of 304⁰ (circular variance of 4.95⁰) corresponds with the mean paleocurrent of 294⁰ (n = 167, circular variance of 0.07⁰) collected further north along the peninsula (Figure 9B; Fleming, 2010).
 ‘Fining rates’ were also computed in the same fashion as equation 1, substituting grain size for bed thickness.
-The fining rate is the rate of lateral change of grain size within one bed.
+The fining rate is the rate of lateral change of grain size in one bed.
 Fining rates were calculated using a mean and a maximum grain size identified by hand lens.

 Classification of Lobe Elements

-While multiple lobe hierarchy schemes have been developed, this study follows the hierarchy formed by Deptuck et al., (2008) and Prélat et al., (2009).
+While multiple lobe hierarchy schemes have been developed, this study follows the hierarchy proposed by Deptuck et al., (2008) and Prélat et al., (2009).
 This hierarchy consists of four levels: ‘beds’ deposited by an individual event/turbidity current; ‘lobe elements’ composed of stacked beds/bed sets; ‘lobes’ formed by one or more stacked lobe elements fed by a single channel; and ‘lobe complexes’ that develop when avulsions or significant channel migrations result in development of multiple lobes (Prélat et al., 2009).
 Due to the nature of the outcrop exposure, the Point Loma Formation allows for laterally extensive characterization of bed-scale facies and thickness variations (Figure 10).
 This study focuses on qualitative and quantitative identification of beds and bed-sets grouped into lobe elements through similarity in stratal architecture (e.g. bed geometries) and vertical compositional changes (Figure 10; Figure 11; Figure 12).
 The boundary between Elements One and Two is marked by a sharp surface characterized by the onlapping of Element Two onto Element One.
 The boundary between Element Two and Three is used as a datum for correlations (pink bed in Figure 11), because the boundary is a bed that is laterally continuous across the whole exposure, contains high amounts of coarse-grained biotite compared to all surrounding beds, and is paired with a mudstone that contains abundant calcite veins (Figure 10; Figure 11; Figure 12).
 Above this datum, Element Three thins towards the south and the sandstone beds display pinch-and-swell morphology (Figure 10; Figure 11; Figure 13).
 The boundary between Element Three and Four is marked by a change in architectural style with a hybrid event bed deposit at the boundary (Figure 10; Figure 11; Figure 12; Bed L in Figure 13).
 Element Four contains rhythmic sandstone-mudstone couplets of very similar thickness that change minimally across the outcrop (Figure 10; Figure 11; Figure 12).
 Element One and Four do not display true element thickness due to base of exposure and top-truncation by Quaternary alluvial deposits, respectively.

 Intra-Lobe Element Bed Architecture: Results